canalplus/rx-player/doc/api/local_manifest.md

 The `loadSegment` callback is the callback called by the RxPlayer when it wants any segment in the content.

+Note that the segment data returned by `loadSegment` should contain all the data and metadata necessary to play them on the browser.
+Downloaded DASH segments - for example - are generally sufficient but segments linked to Smooth contents should be updated before being returned by `loadSegment`.

-It is very similar to `loadInitSegment` with two differences:
+This callback is very similar to `loadInitSegment` with two differences:

   - it receives two arguments:
       1. The first being the segment object (from the `segments` array) of the